 Gone are the days when guests exchanged pleasant banter with the reservation desk clerk at check-in.
 In a post-COVID-19 world, they want to lower contact with strangers.
 If you haven’t already, you should invest in self-check-in kiosks or guest mobile check-in to minimize interactions.
 You benefit, too — you can program the screen to upsell and generate revenue when guests book additional services.

-Prepare Yourself and Your Staff for Post-COVID-19 Hospitality Customer Expectations
+Prepare Your Staff for Post-COVID-19 Hospitality Customer Expectations

 As you prepare for a returning influx of guests, remain aware of the changing landscape due to the novel coronavirus.
 The eight tips above will help you and your staff prepare for changing customer expectations in a post-COVID-19 world.